ltrgoddard/thesis/temp.markdown

-of the American poet Charles Edward Eaton’s collection *Countermoves* (1962), following this in March with an article on a recent anthology of German poetry in translation.[^220] Despite this apparently auspicious start, however, Prynne did not become a regular contributor to the
-magazine: when he was commissioned to review Olson’s *Maximus Poems IV, V, VI* (1968) six years later, a book which Prynne had himself had a hand in producing, alongside Robert Creeley’s *For Love* (1962), the reviews were withdrawn after ‘the Literary Editor allowed himself to be casually insulting about the modes involved.’[^221] Describing the incident to Peter Riley, Prynne hints at his motives in writing for a relatively mainstream academic publication such as the *Review*: ‘They
-\[i.e. the reviews\] were actually written directly at that benighted readership, so that now they’re useless: I clearly should never have allowed myself to stumble into that maudlin and ignoble dependence, and I regret very much having done so.’
+of the American poet Charles Edward Eaton’s collection *Countermoves* (1962), following this in March with an article on a recent anthology of German poetry in translation.[^220] Despite this apparently auspicious start, Prynne did not become a regular contributor to the magazine: when he was commissioned to review Olson’s *Maximus Poems IV, V, VI* (1968) six years later, a book which Prynne had himself had a hand in producing, alongside Robert Creeley’s *For Love* (1962), the reviews were withdrawn after ‘the Literary Editor allowed himself to be casually insulting about the modes involved.’[^221] Describing the incident to Peter Riley, Prynne hints at his motives in writing for a relatively mainstream academic publication such as the *Review*: ‘They \[i.e. the reviews\] were actually written directly at that benighted readership, so that now they’re useless: I clearly should never have allowed myself to stumble into that maudlin and ignoble dependence, and I regret very much having done so.’
 Prynne seems to consider *The Cambridge Review* to be something separate from the broader little magazine scene and his reviews for the publication as an educational service for ‘benighted’ readers not sufficiently clued-up about contemporary poetry.
 In an apparent reference to the informality of little magazine publication, Prynne celebrates the fact that ‘\[w\]hatever master-servant exploitations persist and exfoliate in the great world, we are not at last subject to the patronising imbecilities of *editors*’.
-Even so, it is clear that he maintains as rigorous a critical attitude towards little magazines as he does to other
-publications: in his previous letter to Riley, Prynne describes Andrew Crozier’s magazine *The Park* (known as *The Wivenhoe Park Review* from 1965–68) as ‘a rigidly passé disservice to our current needs’, and the fact that the piece on Olson was eventually printed in the latter publication seems to put it on a par with *The Cambridge Review*.[^222]
+Even so, it is clear that he maintains as rigorous a critical attitude towards little magazines as he does to other publications: in his previous letter to Riley, Prynne describes Andrew Crozier’s magazine *The Park* (known as *The Wivenhoe Park Review* from 1965–68) as ‘a rigidly passé disservice to our current needs’, and the fact that the piece on Olson was eventually printed in the latter publication seems to put it on a par with *The Cambridge Review*.[^222]

 As Ian Brinton points out, the gap between Prynne’s assumption of the editorship of *Prospect* in the latter half of 1961, following the